-Essentials EST111
+Essentials EST112

 This module is the entry point into the Massage Therapy program.
-It introduces students to anatomy, physiology, basic medical terminology, history of massage, introduction to massage protocols, and standards of ethics and professionalism.
+It introduces students to anatomy, physiology, kinesiology of the hand and forearm, basic medical terminology, history of massage, introduction to massage protocols, and standards of ethics and professionalism.
 Students will gain familiarity with the major organ systems, cells, tissue, bones, muscles, joints, and other areas as well as basic technical knowledge, including an introduction to hygiene, sanitation methods, and safety standards.
 Students will learn the fundamental Swedish massage techniques, client protocol, draping, bodywork postures, and methods of recordkeeping.
 Students will gain an understanding of professional ethical behavior, boundary issues, and scope of practice, which will enable them to work more effectively with clients including Human Trafficking awareness.

-Deep Tissue, Chair Massage, and Health and Hygiene DCH111 Prerequisite: Essentials
+Deep Tissue, Chair Massage, and Health and Hygiene DCH112 Prerequisite: Essentials

-This modu e provides students with the skills to perform deep tissue and chair massage techniques, health and hygiene education, and kinesiology of the spine and thorax.
+This module provides students with the skills to perform deep tissue and chair massage techniques, health and hygiene education, massage technique practicum, and kinesiology of the spine and thorax.
 Students will learn to perform deep tissue techniques for muscle redefinition by releasing stagnation, knots, and spasms that lie deep within the muscular tissue.
 In addition, they will develop therapeutic strategies to address acute and chronic muscular conditions while developing and maintaining proper body mechanics to prevent injury.
 During chair massage, defined as a compact, efficient style of bodywork performed through the clothing while the recipient is in a comfortable seated position, students will learn various techniques applied to the head, neck, shoulders, arms, and back while the client is sitting in a chair.
 Health and Hygiene education includes practical considerations such as clothing, jewelry, aerobic exercise, breathing exercises, yoga and meditation as well as postural integration techniques that balance, maintain and enhance the optimum stance and movement required when giving a massage while avoiding strain and injury to the therapist.
 Students will acquire a basic understanding of the disease process and how it affects the body.
 Students will learn and demonstrate the laws governing sanitation in the massage setting, practice basic sanitation techniques and develop a housekeeping plan.
 Cardiopulmonary (CPR) techniques and basic first aid procedures are presented.
+During the massage practicum students will practice and improve their massage techniques with guided instructor support.

-Anatomy and Physiology, Reflexology APR111 Prerequisite: Essentials
+Anatomy and Physiology, Reflexology APR112

+Prerequisite: Essentials

-This module offers massage therapy students an in-depth study of the organization and structure of the human body as well as the functions of the human body, reflexology, and kinesiology of the foot and leg and head and neck.
+This module offers massage therapy students an in-depth study of the organization and structure of the human body as well as the functions of the human body, reflexology, massage technique practicum, and kinesiology of the foot and leg and head and neck.
 Students will explore the major organ systems, explaining how and why the body works the way it does, with emphasis on the specialized needs of massage.
 In addition to exploring the body systems, students will study the physiological effects of massage on the body.
 Reflexology introduces students to the history, theory, and practice.
 Students will learn the zones on the feet, as well as the reflex points and their anatomical correspondences.
+During the massage practicum students will practice and improve their massage techniques with guided instructor support.

-Pathology and Sports Massage Techniques PSM111 Prerequisite: Essentials
+Pathology and Sports Massage Techniques PSM112

+Prerequisite: Essentials